PalisadoesFoundation/talawa-api/docs/docs/auto-docs/utilities/sanitizer/functions/isSanitizedInput.md

 Defined in: [src/utilities/sanitizer.ts:79](https://github.com/PalisadoesFoundation/talawa-api/tree/mainsrc/utilities/sanitizer.ts#L79)

 Type guard to check if a value is a SanitizedInputString.
-Note: At runtime, this just checks if it's a non-empty trimmed string.
+At runtime, this just checks if it's a trimmed string (may be empty).
 The branded type provides compile-time safety.

 ## Parameters